tinode/tindroid/README.md

 Does not work yet:

-* Registering new account
+* Modifying an existing account
-* Modifying existing account
+* Contact discovery - can't find other people
 * Deleting/muting topics and messages
 * No offline mode
 * Can't start new conversations